schultek/dart_mappable/README.md

 ### Annotations

 In some cases it is easier to use **Annotations** on classes, that require some special configurations.
+Make sure to use this package as a normal `dependency` to enable **Annotations**.

-There are a total of **four** Annotations that you can use in your code:
+There are a total of **five** Annotations that you can use in your code:

 1. `@MappableClass()` can be used on a class to specify options like the `caseStyle` of the json keys, whether to ignore null values, or [hooks](#encoding--decoding-hooks).
 2. `@MappableEnum()` can be used on a enum to specify the `caseStyle` of the stringified enum values, or the `defaultValue`.
 3. `@MappableConstructor()` can be used on a constructor to mark this to be used for decoding.
 It has no properties.
 4. `@MappableField()` can be used on a constructor parameter or a field to specify a json key to be used instead of the field name, or [hooks](#encoding--decoding-hooks). *Note: This can only be used on a field if it is directly assigned as a constructor parameter (`MyClass(this.myField)`).
 Setting this Annotation on any other field will have no effect.
 (See [Utilize Constructors](#utilize-constructors) for an explanation why this is.)*
+5. `@CustomMapper()` can be used to specify a custom mapper, used alongside the generated mappers.
+See [Custom Mappers](#custom-mappers) for a details explanation.

-> For a more detailed explanation of all the annotation properties, head to the [Api Documentation](https://pub.dev/documentation/dart_mappable/latest/annotations/annotations-library.html).
+> For a more detailed explanation of all the annotation properties, head to the [Api Documentation](https://pub.dev/documentation/dart_mappable/latest/dart_mappable/dart_mappable-library.html).

 ## Generation Methods